phoenixframework/esbuild/README.md

 end
 ```

-Once installed, change your `config/config.exs` to pick your
+Once installed, change your `config/config.exs` and [pick a version
-esbuild version of choice:
+for the esbuild CLI](https://github.com/evanw/esbuild/releases) of your choice:

 ```elixir
 config :esbuild, version: "0.18.6"